uri-yanover/4qbits/_posts/2022-11-14-the-positive-preference-pyramid.md

 Upton Sinclair once quipped that
 > It is difficult to get a man to understand something, when his salary depends on him not understanding it.

-(quote via the only remotely related but brilliant blog post [Strategic Airpower 101](https://acoup.blog/2022/10/21/collections-strategic-airpower-101).)
+(quote via the only remotely related but brilliant blog post [Strategic Airpower 101](https://acoup.blog/2022/10/21/collections-strategic-airpower-101)).

-A hardened upward loyalist's sense of self worth is driven almost exclusively by the assistance they render to their patron.
+A hardened upward loyalist's sense of self worth derives almost exclusively by the assistance they render to their patron.
 However since their preoccupation means they had lost the edge for doing something useful on their own accord, the only remaining course of action is to ensure nothing negative happens.
 A loyalist would thus avoid confronting their patron, even if a struggle in the short run would lead to a greater good in the long run.

-When bad times come, problem-solving is the only way to make progress, whereas keeping quiet is destructive.
+When bad times come, problems don't tend to solve themselves.
+Instead, people who are so inclined use their problem-solving to get the organization in the clear.
+The tendency to silo and keep quiet sabotages such work.
 In such circumstances, the practice of upward loyalty is a major force dragging the entire ship down.

 # Why do loyalists exist?
 This brings about the question – why are loyalists even needed in the first place?
 Several reasons come to mind.

 *Loyalty keeps the organization together at short term*.
 Assuming basing trust, alignment and competence, projects should be allowed to run on for stretches of days to weeks without second guessing in between.
 Loyalty, both upward and downward, is the damping mechanism to allow that.

 *Even when undesirable, loyalty is often good enough when not facing adversity*.
-Most organizations really need to keep keen on a few things only.
-As long as the few core needs are addressed, the remaining long tail tolerates "making do".
+To avoid immediate failure, most organizations really need to keep keen on only a few things only.
+As long as these are addressed, the remaining long tail tolerates "making do".
 However over long term it is often the case that "the sleep of reason produces monsters", that is, complacency gives way to unforeseen vulnerabilities.

 *Agreeing on vision is hard*.
-While some vision has to be rooted in some kind of a truth, getting that truth across requires ego, and ego causes people to clash and disagree.
+Vision necessarily stems from shared knowledge.
+However, getting knowledge across requires the presence of ego on all sides, and ego causes people to clash and disagree.
 Most experienced leaders counteract that by establishing a culture of managing dissent and selecting their subordinates to fit that culture.
 Their inexperienced counterparts just bring on loyalists who simply don't disagree at all.

 *Sometimes there just isn't a visionary available*.
 Modern tech management is very operations-heavy; for a struggling visionary, a loyalist underling may be regarded as preferable to not having anyone at all.